Open Now

 Step 11.
 Get that water flowing

-When back together, close the tap entirely before turning the mains water back on.
-Test the tap a few times when the mains are back on and check that the leak is completely fixed.
+When back together, close the tap entirely before turning the main water back on.
+When the mains are back on, test the tap a few times to ensure that the leak is completely fixed.
 Turn the tap on for a few minutes to clear any unwanted debris.

 Step 12.
 Celebrate wildly

-If everything has gone to plan, you’ve changed the tap washers and stopped the tap leaking.
-Well done, you’re a pretty handy DIY plumber, after all!
+If everything has gone to plan, you’ve changed the tap washers and stopped the tap from leaking.
+Well done—you’re a pretty handy DIY plumber, after all!

 Not only can you replace tap washers now, but you can also replace the sink drain.